tier4/awkernel/mdbook/src/internal/PCIe.md

 ## ChildDevice

-`ChildDevice` is an enum for representing different types of devices and their attachment states on a PCIe bus.
+`ChildDevice` is an enum that represents different types of devices and their attachment states on a PCIe bus.

 ```rust
 pub enum ChildDevice {